-Lovers of Yosemite National Park have most likely heard of Half Dome, an exciting and treacherous summit that one must do before they die.
+If you’ve heard of Yosemite National Park, you most likely have heard of Half Dome, an exciting and treacherous summit that one must do if the opportunity arises.
 Both of us have wanted to attempt this hike ever since our first visit to the park the summer after we graduated from college in 2014.
-The granite dome boasts not only bragging rights, but a well deserved view of the Yosemite Valley.
-It was a challenge we wanted in on.
+This summer, we finally did.

 Hiking Half Dome requires a lot of preparation so we have arranged a list of our tips to better prepare you for your trek up the dome.

 About the Permit

 Due to its popularity, Yosemite National Park Service implemented a permit system to hike Half Dome.
 Today, the maximum number of permits reaches 300 — this includes 225 day hikers and 75 backpackers.
 To get a permit, you will need to enter a lottery system at recreation.gov.
 Permits can be applied for 6 people with 7 day hiking options with only one of the days being approved.
 The lottery opens up on March 1 and closes on March 31.
 If you are one of the lucky hikers who snatches a permit, you’ll receive an email by mid April.
 If you’re denied a permit, you will also receive the email by mid April — this time, with bad news.

 When applying for a permit, we recommend choosing weekday options if you want to up your chances.
 Both of us applied for a permit on days between Monday-Friday and we both got approved.
 Click here for the lottery statistics to help choose your dates.

 Didn’t get a permit?
 You can always hike up the trail and ask fellow hikers if they have extra permits at your own peril.
 Or wait outside the permit office at 7am the day before the hike to try and snatch one from those who dropped out.